Open-Source-Community/OSC19-Linux-Workshop-Sessions/Session#4Part2.md

 2. passwordauthentication no
 3. usepam no

-Then restart ssh service and it work fine.  ``sudo service ssh restart``
+Then restart ssh service and it work fine.

+``sudo service ssh restart``

 # Network Configuration

-In this section we will know some commands to configure a network and some network concepts.
+In this section we will know some network commands to configure a network and some network concepts.

-## Ifconfig
+## ifconfig

 It stands for InterFace CONFIGurator

 This command will give you some useful information about a network.

 **like:** your internal ip address (you can assign a new ip address with this command too), mac address, MTU(Maximum Transmission Unit) size and also you can enable or disable a network.

 When you type ``ifconfig``